 Income annuities provide a guaranteed lifetime stream of income during your retirement.
 However, instead of contributing over time, you pay a lump sum upfront to purchase your annuity from an insurance company.
 Then, the insurance company sends you a series of payments for the rest of your life.

 Income annuities come in two forms: immediate or longevity.
 With immediate annuities you begin receiving payments within 12 months of your purchase, whereas with a longevity annuity you can choose to begin receiving payments at a date much later on.

-A Qualified Longevity Annuity Contract (QLAC) is a type of a deferred income annuity that comes with tax-deferral benefits.
-You can transfer the lesser of $130,000 or 25% of your qualified retirement account to a QLAC, which will then generate a future lifetime income stream starting between ages 70½ and 85.
-During the period in which income is deferred, the money used to purchase the QLAC is excluded from the required minimum distribution (RMD) calculation, a required annual withdrawal retirees must take from retirement accounts once they turn 70½ years old.
+A Qualified Longevity Annuity Contract (QLAC) is a type of longevity annuity (a.k.a. deferred income annuity) that comes with tax-deferral benefits.
+You can transfer the lesser of $135,000 or 25% of your qualified retirement account to a QLAC, which will then generate a future lifetime income stream starting after age 72 and before age 85.
+During the period in which income is deferred, the money used to purchase the QLAC is excluded from the required minimum distribution (RMD) calculation, a required annual withdrawal retirees must take from retirement accounts once they turn 72 years old.

 At Blueprint Income, we offer annuities from more than 15 top rated insurance companies.
 Click below to get real-time personalized quotes.

 From there, you’ll get access to our annuity guides and team of specialists to help you analyze your retirement finances and walk you through the application process.

 We are a team of finance, insurance, and actuarial professionals working to make it easier for everyone to achieve a steady and comfortable retirement.
 We write about annuities (the good and the bad) and provide strategies to help Americans prepare for retirement.